This healthy strawberry banana smoothie recipe is made with delicious and nutritious ingredients.

 How to Make a Strawberry Banana Smoothie at Home

 If you are in need of a strawberry banana smoothie that’s nutritious and delicious, you’re in luck.

 Making a healthy smoothie at home is super simple, and this way you can control the taste and ingredients blended into your morning concoction.

-Sometimes premade smoothies, like those from smoothie shops, are high in added sugars, sugar that does not come naturally from the fruits and other ingredients.
+Sometimes premade smoothies, like those from smoothie shops, are high in added sugars, a sugar that does not come naturally from the fruits and other ingredients.

 Making your smoothies at home is the best way to ensure they are low in total grams of sugar and don’t turn into the equivalent of a milkshake.

-The joy of this recipe is that you use the banana smoothie base and add in any of your favorite fresh fruits; you don’t always have use strawberries.
+The joy of this recipe is that you use the banana smoothie base and add in any of your favorite fresh fruits; you don’t always have to use strawberries.

 Making homemade smoothies is a great way to ensure your smoothie stays nutritious and budget-friendly.

 Also, this simple strawberry smoothie recipe is a great way to get the kids involved in the kitchen.